silverbulletmd/silverbullet/website/SilverBullet.md

 * **Self-hosted**: you own your data.
 All content is stored as plain files in a folder on disk.
 Back up, sync, edit, publish, script with any additional tools you like.
 * SilverBullet is [open source, MIT licensed](https://github.com/silverbulletmd/silverbullet) software.

-To get a good feel of what SilverBullet is capable of, have a look at this introduction video.
+To get a good feel of what SilverBullet is capable of, have a look at this (slightly out of date) introduction video.

 ```embed
 url: https://youtu.be/VemS-cqAD5k